madebyrise/Handbook/content/working-culture.md

 5. Keep an eye on your own comms.
 Think about how others perceive you and how others are behaving on public channels.
 6. Be open to feedback and open conversations.

-# The principle of '"_same-time_" enables collaboration'
+# The principle of _'being here at the same-time, enables collaboration'_
 The principle of "same-time" i.e.the hours where the team are working on something at the same time, is important.
 If you lose 2 hours 'same-time' every day, that's not good.

 An example of this might be one person working from 9-11 pm every day to make up a couple of hours lost between 9-11 am ... the more of this there is across employees, the harder it gets to manage.